anush97/DriverLicenceReader/README.md

 1. Clone the repository:
 2. Install the required dependencies: pip install -r requirements.txt
+3. Set up the AWS credentials and region in the `app.js` file:

+``AWS.config.update({
+region: 'your-region',
+credentials: new AWS.SharedIniFileCredentials({profile: 'your-aws-profile'}) });``
+4. Set up the MySQL database:

+- Create a new MySQL database and import the provided SQL schema.
+- Update the `db.js` file with your database credentials (host, user, password, and database name).

+5. Start the Node.js server:
+node app.js
+6. Start the Node.js server:
+``node app.js ``

+7. Access the application in your browser at `http://localhost:3000`.

 ## Usage

-1. Import the `DriverLicenceReader` class:
-``python
-from driver_licence_reader import DriverLicenceReader``

-2. Create an instance of the DriverLicenceReader class:
-``reader = DriverLicenceReader()``

-3.Read the driver licence image and extract the information:
-``licence_data = reader.read('path/to/driver_licence_image.jpg')
-print(licence_data)``

-## Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md file for details on how to contribute to this project.
+1. Browse to the application in your web browser.
+2. Upload a driver's license image using the file input.
+3. Click the "Submit" button to process the image.
+4. The extracted data will be displayed in a table below the upload form.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.